abinit/abinit/doc/tutorial/tdepes.md

     if you are using [conda](https://conda.io/miniconda.html)

-You should see on the screen:
+You should see on the screen an output similar to:

 ```shell
 Start on 15/3/2018 at 13h29